Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 How to Make Orange Bavarian Mousse Like the French

-Perhaps 3 1/2 cups of heavy cream is not the most diet-friendly of ingredients, but the result of this sweet-orange mousse is worth it in my opinion.
-It is a light, fluffy, smooth, strong, and sturdy.
+Perhaps 3 1/2 cups of heavy cream is not the most diet-friendly ingredient, but the result of this sweet-orange mousse is worth it.
+It is light, fluffy, smooth, strong, and sturdy.
 And it features wonderfully bright notes of orange, which do not overpower the dish.
 It brings me back to the memory of orange popsicles that I used to love so much, but even better.
-And thankfully, it makes a lot of moose, which can fill any container easily, ranging from little ramekins to large souffle dishes!
+And thankfully, it makes a lot of mousse, which can fill any container easily, ranging from little ramekins to large soufflé dishes!
 Top it with whipped cream or maybe orange wedges if you want to garnish it and complete the appearance of a sophisticated and refreshing dessert.

 I have adapted this recipe from Cooking à la Cordon Bleu by Alma Lach, and I have seen it replicated in Hows and Whys of French Cooking again by Alma S. Lach.
 Both are good books, although Hows and Whys of French Cooking includes everything in Cooking à la Cordon Bleu and significant additions.

 - 5 eggs, separated into egg yolks and egg whites

 - 1 cup + 6 tablespoons sugar